-If you don’t have plans for July 20, wait until nightfall.
-Find a comfortable spot in the backyard, snuggle down in a favorite chair, and look up.
+If you do not have plans for July 20, wait until nightfall.
+Find yourself a comfortable spot in the backyard, snuggle down in a favorite chair, and look up.
 Do you see the moon?
-It’s been shining down on Earth since before our time.
+It has been shining down on Earth since before our time.
 There are many wonderful pictures of our only natural satellite, but nothing compares to that silver disk that lights our skies every night.

-You originally named it Snoopy and called the command module Charlie Brown.
-NASA public relations objected, so your bosses suggested Haystack and Snow Cone.
+Originally, you named it Snoopy and called the command module Charlie Brown.
+NASA’s public relations objected, so your bosses suggested Haystack and Snow Cone.
 Thank goodness your crew came up with Columbia and the Eagle.
 “The Haystack has landed” lacks a certain nobility.

 We must have seemed incredible; you certainly were.